uaraven/rowcp/readme.md

 `--chunk-size` - for reading from the source database limit the number of rows in the `WHERE`.
 For writing to the target database, this sets the size of the `INSERT` batch.

+`--source-user` and `--target-user` - username for connecting to the source and target database respectively.
+You may also pass username as part of the connection string.

+`--source-password` and `--target-password`.
+Password for the source or target database.
+If the argument to the option is not provided then the user will be prompted to type the password.
+Password may be omitted completely if the database does not require one or the password is passed as part of the connection string.
+For security purposes it is recommended not to provide password as CLI or connection string parameter.

 ### Parameter file

 All the options can be stored in a file path to which can be passed to `--parameter-file` argument.

 Parameter file must contain one option per line.
 The query must be the last option and separated from the rest of the options by an empty line.

+Lines starting with `#` are treated as comments and ignored.

 ```
 --source-connection jdbc:mariadb://some_server:3306